Where to find gifts for the nerd you love

 Pandemonium Games and Hobbies: The very place where our podcast's Game Master buys his gaming supplies!

 Where do you get your nerdy gear?
-On top of helping others with their holiday lists, you'll also give me a new place to spend all my money.
-Comment below, and stay tuned for another 1d4 article on EVEN MORE places to get nerdy things.
+Comment below, and stay tuned for another 1d4 article.